 You need the 8.5x11 PDF file with 2 set up on a page.

 You need a JPEG or PDF (a SINGLE PDF only, NOT the 2-UP PDF file with 2 set up on the page, since you are printing to cardstock or photo paper that is already cut to size).

 NOT PRINTING - SHARING ELECTRONICALLY

-Emailing the invitation, using an e-vite service or posting to social media:
+Emailing the invitation, texting the invite, or using an e-vite service or posting to social media: